 The Istvaanians believe that the Imperium attains its greatest power in times of crisis, pointing to events like the Horus Heresy.
 As a result, they tend to act to bring about war and mayhem in order to strengthen the Imperium — while also reinforcing Imperial forces.

 - The Social Darwinist: Istvaanians believe that the Imperium grows stronger through conflict.
 If a particular sector of the Imperium has had it too easy, they might arrange a conflict to hit it, just to make sure it stays on its toes.
 In an lot of cases, they might set up a "crucible of fire" just to ensure that only the strong survive it.
 They will carefully observe such conflicts for potential strong candidates that they can groom for positions of influence to further strengthen the Imperium.
-The only people in setting who would argue that the Imperium's biggest problem is not enough war.
 That said, they prefer to keep such conflict limited and controllable.
 After all, their goal is to strengthen the Imperium, not batter it down.

 - Warhawk: Even by Imperial standards.
 These are the people who think the Imperium's problem, in the middle of four separate Forever Wars, is that it's not doing enough fighting.